iVinodMishra/pycalc/README.md

 # pycalc
-A test repo for Data fluency class
+A test repo for Data fluency class attended on *Wednesday, 15 Feb 2023*